Wutever/ObjectDetectionCustomVision/README.md

 py sample.py
 '''
 ## Note
-API have problems on training and prediction but doing fine at batch uploading, Training/Prediction can be done at web https://customvision.ai/
+1. API have problems on training and prediction but doing fine in batch uploading
+2. Training/Prediction can be done at web https://customvision.ai/